-Display messages Possible causes/consequences and > Solutions Before leaving the vehicle, apply the parking brake.
+Display messages Possible causes/consequences and Solutions Before leaving the vehicle, apply the parking brake.
 Reversing Not Possible Service Required The transmission is malfunctioning.
 It is no longer possible to select reverse gear.
 Visit a qualified specialist workshop.
-Transmission Malfunc- tion Stop The transmission is malfunctioning.
-The transmission automatically shifts to position $[\mathbf{N}]$ .
-Stop the vehicle immediately in accordance with the traffic con- ditions.
-Shift the transmission to position P. Consult a qualified specialist workshop.
+Transmission Malfunc- The transmission is malfunctioning.
+The transmission automatically tion Stop shifts to position $\mathbb{N}$ .
+Stop the vehicle immediately in accordance with the traffic con- ditions. ► Shift the transmission to position P .
+Consult a qualified specialist workshop.
 You are about to exit the vehicle when it is in a ready-to-drive state.
 When you exit the vehicle, switch off the ignition and take the key with you.
-Vehicle Operational Switch the Ignition Off Before Exiting If you do not exit the vehicle, switch off the electrical consum- ers, e.g. the seat heating.
-Otherwise, the 12-V battery may dis- charge and it will be possible to start the vehicle only with the aid of a second battery (starting assistance).
+Vehicle Operational Switch the Ignition Off Before Exiting If you do not exit the vehicle, switch off the electrical consumers, e.g. the seat heating.
+Otherwise, the 12-V battery may discharge and it will be possible to start the vehicle only with the aid of a second battery (starting assistance).
 Service Required Do Not Shift Gears Visit Dealer The transmission is malfunctioning.
 The transmission position can no longer be changed.
-If the transmission is in position D, visit a qualified specialist under the transmission position. workshop, without changing the transmission position.
+If the transmission is in position D, visit a qualified specialist workshop, without changing the transmission position.
 For all other transmission positions, park the vehicle in a safe location.
 Inform a qualified specialist workshop or breakdown service.
-Only Shift to 'P' when Vehicle is Stationary The transmission can only be shifted to position P if the vehicle is at a standstill.
+Only Shift to 'P' when Vehicle is Stationary The transmission can only be shifted to position $\begin{tabular}{c} {\bf P} \end{tabular}$ if the vehicle is at a standstill.
 N Permanently Active Risk of Rolling Away While the vehicle is rolling or driving, the transmission was shifted to position N .
-To stop, depress the brake pedal and, when the vehicle is at a standstill, shift the transmission to position P. To continue your journey, shift the transmission to position D or R. Driver's Door Open & Transmission Not in P Risk of Vehicle Rolling Away The driver's door is not fully closed and the transmission is in position R, N or D. When parking the vehicle, shift the transmission to position P. Apply Brake to Shift from 'P' You have attempted to shift to a different transmission position from position P. Depress the brake pedal.
+To stop, depress the brake pedal and, when the vehicle is at a standstill, shift the transmission to position P. To continue your journey, shift the transmission to position D or R. Driver's Door Open & Transmission Not in P The driver's door is not fully closed and the transmission is in position $[{\bf R}], [{\bf N}]$ or $[{\bf D}].$ Risk of Vehicle Rolling Away When parking the vehicle, shift the transmission to position P. Apply Brake to Shift from 'P' You have attempted to shift to a different transmission position from position $[\mathbf{P}]$ .
+Depress the brake pedal.

-Display messages Possible causes/consequences and > Solutions Vehicle Tracker has been activated.
-Details: see manual or associ- ated mobile app. or Vehicle locating activa- ted - see manual or mobile app.
-The vehicle features activated services from Mercedes PRO.
+Display messages Possible causes/consequences and ► Solutions Veh.
+Tracking Activated See Op.
+Manual or mobile app The vehicle has activated services from Mercedes PRO at its disposal.
 Locating the vehicle may be possible within the framework of Mercedes PRO connect.
 Check the status of the activated services at http://mercedes.pro.
 Ask the vehicle owner for the details.
-Step Not Extended See Operator's Manualor Step Not Extended Mal- function The electrical step is not, or is only partially, extended. &gt; Ensure there is sufficient clearance for the electrical step. &gt; Open or close the sliding door again. &gt; If the electrical step does not completely extend again, push it in manually (emergency release) (→ page 58). &gt; Inform passengers that the step is missing before they exit the vehicle.
-Step Not Retracted See Operator's Manualor Step Not Retracted Mal- function The electrical step is not, or is only partially, retracted.
+Step Not Extended See Operator's Manualor Step Not Extended Mal- function The electrical step is not, or is only partially, extended.
 Ensure there is sufficient clearance for the electrical step.
 Open or close the sliding door again.
-If the electrical step does not completely retract again, push it in manually (emergency release) (→ page 58).
+If the electrical step does not completely extend again, push it in manually (emergency release) (→ page 60).
+Inform passengers that the step is missing before they exit the vehicle.
+Step Not Retracted See Operator's Manualor Step Not Retracted Mal- function The electrical step is not, or is only partially, retracted. &gt; Ensure there is sufficient clearance for the electrical step. &gt; Open or close the sliding door again. &gt; If the electrical step does not completely retract again, push it in manually (emergency release) (→ page 60).